TimiLin01/BellaBeat_Case_Study/README.md

 *(See code in the Appendix)*

 ### Smart Device Usage
-Finally, we will examine user engagement, in order to know the smart device usage. <br />
+Finally, we will examine user engagement in order to know the smart device usage. <br />
-We will categorize their engagement as below:
+We will categorise their engagement as below:
  * Active User: Have 25 to 31 daily activity records.
  * Moderately Active User: Have 16 to 24 daily activity records.
  * Lightly Active User: Have 7 to 15 daily activity records.